Anti-Inflammatory Diet Plan →

 Ingredients

-• 1 scoop protein powder (32 grams) can substitute with 2 tablespoons of powered peanut butter or peanut flour.
-(See notes for paleo protein choices)
+• 1 scoop protein powder (32 grams) can substitute with 2 tablespoons of powdered peanut butter or peanut flour.

 • Almond or coconut milk of choice, as needed

-• 1/4 c cup chocolate chips of choice (dairy-free/sugar-free, if necessary).
-We use Enjoy Life Vegan Dark Chocolate.
-Unsweetened chocolate for lower sugar.
+• ¼ c cup chocolate chips of choice (dairy-free if necessary).

 • 1 tablespoon coconut oil